Who we are

 I have been a resident of Bradford for over 47 years.
 I have vast experience of voluntary and statutory sector.
 The roles I have had in the past in the city give me knowledge of various levels of service delivery, volunteering, management and strategy, where I have learnt the real life, grass-roots challenges.
 It is an honour to contribute and to serve this work.

-I am 21 years old and live in Bradford.
-I am currently studying Maths and English at Bradford College, and I am also a Young Ambassador with Bradford’s Youth Service.
+I am 23 years old and live in Bradford South.
+I am a Young Ambassador with Bradford’s Youth Service.
 I have Bardet Biedl Syndrome (BBS) and one of the impacts of this is that I am visually impaired.
 I want to help make the community stronger, encourage people to get involved, and help people to get along with each other regardless of their differences.

 I was born in Bristol and gained a BSc (hons) degree in physics at Southampton University.
 I came to Bradford, living in Idle from 1977.
 After 22 years at Wharfedale, I moved on to Filtronics/Teledyne, still doing electronics design.
 I was married for 37 years and have one son.
 Unfortunately my wife died in 2014 after a long illness just as I was due to retire.
 As a Christian I strongly believe everybody has equal rights and it is our duty to help each other.